Recipe for Discovery: A Pipeline for Institutional Open Source Activity: Abstract

 \section{Abstract}

 Open source software development, particularly within institutions such as universities and research laboratories, is often decentralized and difficult to track.
-Despite producing highly impactful tools in science, these efforts often go unrecognized due to a lack of visibility and institutional awareness.
-This paper addresses the challenge of discovering, classifying, and analyzing open source software projects developed across distributed institutional systems.
-We present a framework for systematically identifying institutional affiliated repositories, using the University of California (UC) system as a case study.

-Using GitHub's REST API, we build a pipeline to discover relevant repositories and extract meaningful metadata.
-We then propose and evaluate multiple classification strategies, including both traditional machine learning models and large language models (LLMs), to distinguish affiliated projects from unrelated repositories and generate accurate insights into the academic open source landscape.
-Our results show that the framework is effective at scale, discovering over 52,000 repositories and predicting institutional affiliation with high accuracy.
+Although academic teams produce many impactful scientific tools, their projects do not always follow consistent open source practices, such as clear licensing, documentation, or community engagement.
+As a result, these efforts often go unrecognized due to limited visibility and institutional awareness, and the software itself can be difficult to sustain over time.